Skip to main content

 Teams delegating full tasks to an autonomous agent

 Aider is aimed at experienced developers who are comfortable with code.
-Devin is aimed at experienced developers who are comfortable with code.
+Devin (Cognition Suite) is aimed at experienced developers who are comfortable with code.
 The real test is how quickly you can go from idea to working app, setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.

 Feature data verified monthly.
 Some entries use automated inference.
 Report inaccuracy